Make These with Crystal Clay, Skeleton Leaves and Nunn Design Resin

 How to Preserve and Prepare Organics:

 Step 2.
-To ensure that your dried and pressed flowers or organics are ready for resin, please read a previous blog post that covers several great tutorials on How to Dry and Press Flowers to Embed into Resin.
+To ensure that your dried and pressed flowers are ready for resin, please read A Beginners Guide to Drying and Preparing Organics for Creating Resin Jewelry.
 The preparation of drying and pressing of your flowers is a critical step for avoiding bubbles in your resin.

 Step 3.
 Some dried and pressed flowers and organics will become totally translucent when exposed to the resin.
 If you want to reduce your risk of this happening, you may want to get in the habit of spraying Castin’ Crafts Resin Spray on all your flowers before embedding them into the resin.
 The resin spray is very fast drying, easy to apply and will seal the dried and pressed flowers nicely.